-If the Senate secretary must be replaced due to resignation, recall, or incapacity before their term has expired the Senate President and Vice-President will collectively assume the secretarial duties until a new secretary can be elected.
-Election of a new Senate secretary will occur as soon as feasible.
+If the Senate financial officer-secretary must be replaced due to resignation, recall, or incapacity before their term has expired the Senate President and Vice-President will collectively assume the financial secretarial duties until a new financial officer-secretary can be elected.
+Election of a new Senate financial officer-secretary will occur as soon as feasible.

-The Senate secretary shall be paid a stipend each semester, not to exceed \$2,500.00 per semester.
-The Senate President will be given 0.6 load for each semester they serve.
+The Senate financial officer-secretary shall be paid a stipend each semester, not to exceed \$500.00 per semester.
+The Senate President will be given 1.0 load for each semester they serve.
+The 1.0 load will be given as 100% reassigned time, unless otherwise negotiated between the Senate President and the College President.
 The Senate Vice-President shall be given a 0.15 load for each semester they serve.
-The curriculum committee chair will be provided with the remaining 0.25 load apportioned to the LMC academic Senate.
+The Curriculum Committee Chair's position is presently 0.25 load.
+However, based on College funding or appropriate Senate funding, an additional 0.15 will be added to the Curriculum Committee Chair's reassigned time.
 If adequate Senate funds are available, the compensation of the Senate President and/or Vice-President may be augmented with an annual monetary stipend, in addition to the normal load factor.

-RECALL OF SENATE OFFICERS
+RECALL OF SENATE OFFICER